-- When delivering any agri-processing, renewable energy or any infrastructure in rural areas, ensure that key view sheds, vistas and views are not undermined. - iv.
-Develop and implement a Destination and tourism branding, marketing and sales strategy to sell both the tourism opportunities as well as the key economic assets. - v.
-Ensure adequate setbacks and screenings (by planting) of all new development from key movement routes in scenic areas of the region. - vi.
+- vi.
+Develop and implement a destination and tourism branding and marketing strategy to promote the tourism sector as a key economic assets. - vii.
 Rejuvenate and invest in the historic settlement cores of each town to make these appealing to tourists, businesses and attract investment into the town centres.